What is COLUMVI?

 Fixed-duration therapy

-A treatment that is designed to be given for a pre-specified number of cycles.
+A treatment that is designed to be administered for a prespecified number of cycles and with a targeted completion.

 Large B-cell lymphoma (LBCL)